Timurrio/yc-directory/README.md

 A web platform for discovering, sharing, and exploring startup ideas.
 Users can log in using GitHub OAuth, create their own startup posts using Markdown, and browse submissions from others.

+You can find DEMO WEBSITE here: <a href="https://yc-directory-two-sigma.vercel.app/">Yc-Directory<a/>

 ## Features

 🔐 GitHub OAuth Authentication